web-infra-dev/rsbuild/packages/document/docs/en/guide/basic/svg-assets.md

 ## Import SVG in JS file

-When import an SVG in a JS file, if you import `ReactComponent`, Builder will call [SVGR](https://react-svgr.com/) to convert the SVG into a React component.
+When import an SVG in a JS file, if you import `ReactComponent`, Rsbuild will call [SVGR](https://react-svgr.com/) to convert the SVG into a React component.

 ```tsx title="src/component/Logo.tsx"
 import { ReactComponent as Logo } from './static/logo.svg';